Welcome to Burbage Surgery Online. This surgery website is used to present all our patients with up to date news and information about our practice.

 For more information click here: How we use your information

 PLEASE ALLOW AT LEAST 3 FULL WORKING DAYS BETWEEN ORDERING AND COLLECTING YOUR REPEAT MEDICATION.

 WE RECOMMEND YOU KEEP 2 WEEKS OF MEDICATION IN STOCK AT HOME SO YOU ARE LESS LIKELY TO RUN OUT

 When ordering repeat prescriptions online, please be aware that we cannot respond to any queries made in the comments box.
 Should there be a problem with your medicine request, a staff member will contact you directly.

 Please note that any medicine reviews that require an appointment with the nurse or doctor will be instigated by the surgery.
 Please ignore any "review" requests that appear when ordering your medicines online - thank you.

 For further information click here: Learn More...

 Please download our latest newsletter here...
 May 2021

 Your feedback please!!

 We are always looking to improve our service and would like to hear what you think about us.
-Please complete the Friends and Family Test, either online or at reception, and the General Practice Assessment Questionnaire which is at the bottom of this page.
+Please complete the Friends and Family Test, either on here, via MJOG the text messaging service or at reception.
+We also have comments leaflets in the waiting room.

 Named Accountable GP